 - Glasses: Eyeglasses are often prescribed because most children with a lazy eye also are nearsighted, farsighted, or they have astigmatism.

 - Eye patches: Your eye doctor may recommend that your child wear an eye patch for two to six hours each day.
 The patch covers the strong eye, forcing the weak eye to work harder.

 - Bangerter filter: This is a special filter that is placed in a lens that covers the stronger eye, blurring vision and forcing the uncovered weaker eye to work harder.

 - Frosted lens: A frosted lens works the same way an eye patch or a Bangerter filter does.

 - Eye drops: If your children won't keep their glasses or eye patches on, putting atropine drops in your child's eye twice a week can help.
 The drops will make the stronger eye blurry, working the same way as the other treatment methods.

 - Surgery: If your child's condition is severe, or if the other treatment methods aren't working, your eye doctor may recommend surgical intervention.

-If your child has a lazy eye, our doctor of optometry at Epic Vision Eye Canter in Kansas can help.
+If your child has a lazy eye, our doctor of optometry at Epic Vision Eye Canter in Kansas and Missouri can help.
 We can treat the lazy eye early, ensuring both of your children’s eyes are working properly.
 Our number is 888-749-7755.